Astro-Pi-Mission-Space-Lab-Team-UTC-1/Mission-Space-Lab-20-21/README.md

 &nbsp;

 This is more than enough storage for the csv file and python files.
-For this reason we are have not deleted the images so we can review them in phase 4.
+For this reason we have not deleted the images so we can review them in phase 4.

 ### Contributors